 Here, Kirkland dry dog foods earn the highest 5-star grade for offering "quality ingredients at a price that everyone can afford."
 It's called an excellent choice that holds its own even against more expensive kibbles.

-Review: Kirkland Dog Food Reviews, Editors of Dog Food Reviews, Jan.
-15, 2014
+Review: Kirkland Dog Food Reviews, Editors of Dog Food Reviews, As of April 2015

 The FDA outlines the May 2012 Diamond Pet Foods salmonella recall, which included Kirkland and several other brands of dry pet food.